my-devices/sdk/WebTunnel/WebTunnelVNC/README.md

 WebTunnelVNC https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net
 ```

-`WebTunnelVNC` will prompt for your Remote Manager username and password and
+`WebTunnelVNC` will prompt for your macchina.io REMOTE username and password and
 then launch the VNC client with correct parameters for host, port number and
 remote user name.